 Find locations and hours at https://eoss.asu.edu/health/contact.

 Yes.
-ASU Counseling Services has expanded services to include 24/7 Open Call, Open Chat and telehealth individual sessions for Sun Devils anywhere in the world, at any time of day or night.
+ASU Counseling Services has expanded services to include on-campus services as well as 24/7 Open Call, Open Chat and telehealth individual sessions for Sun Devils anywhere in the world, at any time of day or night.
 To learn more, visit Open Call and Open Chat and Where to Start.

 As always, we will talk with you, help you identify solutions or support, and connect you with those services at ASU or in the community.
 Something as simple as talking to someone can help you feel better, improve your grades and manage stress.
 Learn more at https://eoss.asu.edu/Counseling.